S4ND1X/365-Days-Of-Code/Day 268/README.md

 #Day 268
-Today in the OOP class we made a graphical interface and we get more involved in thread issues and look more deeply at the Swing library.
+Today in the OOP class we made a graphical interface and we got more involved in thread issues and looked more deeply at the Swing library.